 What skills do business owners need to successfully run a business, not only for today, but for the next five years and beyond?
 This was the question explored by speakers at the Sage “Future-Proof Your Business” event for business builders held last week.

-The event was aimed at helping entrepreneurs to position their business for growth in 2017.
+The event was aimed at helping entrepreneurs to position their business for growth.
 Their message was clear; change is the only constant and if you’re not ready, you’ll fall behind and miss opportunities for innovation.

 Here is what each speakers had to say about how to future-proof your business.